 When Governor Pryce of Lothal wanted a stronger commander to dismantle the rebellion, the Empire answered with Grand Admiral Thrawn.
 Thrawn was a male Chiss, with striking blue skin, red eyes, and an angular face, known for his brilliant strategic mind and ruthlessness.
 He was determined to “pull the rebels apart piece by piece.”

-Ryder Azadi was the governor of Lothal until the Empire came to the planet.
-He stood against their tyranny with the Bridger family, and was accused of treason for doing so.
-He was later freed from an Imperial prison by the Bridgers and returned to Lothal, living in the city outskirts with just a white loth-cat as his only companion.
+Ryder Azadi is the former governor of Lothal and now an active rebel.
+When the Empire came to his planet, he stood against Imperial tyranny with the Bridger family, and was accused of treason for doing so.
+He was later freed from an Imperial prison by the Bridgers and returned to Lothal, living in the city outskirts with just a white Loth-cat as his only companion.
 Ezra, son of the Bridgers, sought Ryder out to find out what became of his parents.

 The Lothal Imperial Factory was a byproduct of the Empire's increased presence on the Outer Rim world.
 The operation utilized citizens as laborers and drew the attention of Grand Admiral Thrawn following reports of poor engineering.
 It was here that the rebels Kanan Jarrus and Ezra Bridger stole the Empire's plans for a new model TIE fighter -- the TIE defender -- equipped with shields, thanks to the informant, Agent Kallus.